munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 ---
 title: "Pratt Parsers: Expression Parsing Made Easy"
-tags: code java js language magpie parsing
+tags: java js language magpie parsing
 ---

 Every now and then, I stumble onto some algorithm or idea that's so clever and